Type

 Patients who meet the referral criteria for the service:

-- are able to attend regular appointments
+- Can attend regular appointments

-- at high risk of serious self-harm, suicide or harm to others
+- At high risk of serious self-harm, suicide or harm to others

-- experience very high levels of dissociation, or diagnosed with Dissociative Identity Disorder
+- Experience very high levels of dissociation, or diagnosed with dissociative identity disorder

-- are going through significant instability in their personal circumstances.
+- Are going through significant instability in their personal circumstances